Demnate

+The city is surrounded by mountains and natural attractions, including the natural land bridge Imi-n-Ifri Formation containing dinosaur traces, and the Ouzoud Falls.

 Economy

-Demnate has many weavers and is well known for its deposits of red clay which local artisans make into pottery.
-Demnate, being a large city, has recognized local authority many of whom were born in Demnate or close by.
+Demnate has many weavers and contains large deposits of red clay which local artisans make into pottery.
+Demnate has recognized local authority which includes an active police station.
 The Qayd has an office at the north end of town.
-There is a large and active police station.
 Electricity is available 24 hours a day, running water.
-There is a souk bus station with buses daily to most major cities.
-Internet and phone in the home is available for a price.
+There is a bus station with daily routes to most major cities.

 Public services

 Demnate has three hospitals and a diabetes center.
 One public hospital, one children's hospital and a TB prevention and treatment center.
-Some choose to travel to Marrakesh for major medical treatment.
 Although the hospitals are free, herbal and home remedies are common and hospital visits are for more extreme or chronic diseases.
 Tap water is treated and completely safe to drink.
 People are aware of E. coli and that all meat must be cooked thoroughly.